-Sun Yat-senSun Yat-sen (; 12 November 1866 – 12 March 1925) was a Chinese politician, medical doctor and philosopher who served as the provisional first president of the Republic of China; and the first leader of the Kuomintang (Nationalist Party of China).
-He is referred to as the "Father of the Nation" in the Republic of China due to his role in the overthrow of the Qing dynasty during the Xinhai Revolution.
-Sun remains a unique figure among 20th-century Chinese characters for being widely revered in both mainland China and Taiwan.
+Sun Yat-senSun Yat-sen (; 12 November 1866 – 12 March 1925) was a Chinese politician, physician and philosopher who provisionally served as the first president of the Republic of China; and the first leader of the Kuomintang (Nationalist Party of China).
+He is referred as the "Father of the Nation" in the Republic of China due to his instrumental role in the overthrow of the Qing dynasty during the Xinhai Revolution.
+Sun remains a unique figure among 20th-century Chinese leaders for being widely revered in both mainland China and Taiwan.

-Sun's chief legacy resides in his developing of the political philosophy known as the Three Principles of the People: nationalism (Han Chinese nationalism: independence from imperialist domination – taking back power from the Manchurian Qing dynasty), "rights of the people", sometimes translated as "democracy", and the people's livelihood (just society).
+Sun's chief legacy resides in his development of the political philosophy known as the Three Principles of the People: nationalism (independence from foreign imperialist domination), "rights of the people" (sometimes translated as "democracy"), and the people's livelihood (just society).
 Provided by Wikipedia

 Showing 1 - 3 of 3 for search: 'Sun, Yat-Sen', query time: 0.05s